chapel-lang/chapel/doc/rst/language/spec/classes.rst

      'borrowed' basic-class-type
      'unmanaged' basic-class-type

-A basic-class-type can be specified using the name of a class.
-Generic classes must be instantiated to serve as a fully-specified type, for example, to declare a variable.
-More information on instantiating generic types can be found in the :ref:`Type_Constructors` Section.
+A `basic-class-type` can be specified using the name of any non-generic class.
+To use a generic class in a `class-type`, it must be fully-instantiated.
+More information on instantiating generic types can be found in the :ref:`Type Constructors <Type_Constructors>` Section.

 .. code-block:: syntax